install#

 • Stale cache.
 If you suspect a bad/corrupt artifact or want to force re-fetch, use --refresh.

-1. Declare tools in agent.json → tools[] or install via agentpm install @namespace/name@version.
+1. Declare tools, skills, and knowledge in agent.json, or install packages via agentpm install @namespace/name@version.

 2. Run agentpm install locally; commit manifest and agent.lock changes.